abdiali2021/Akan/README.md/README.md

 It is a website that determines Akan names based on the users birthdate.

 Setup/Installation Requirements
-A web browser.
+-A web browser.

-Good internet connenction.
+-Good internet connection.

 Clone the repo {git clone